Floumzi/ADataStory/index.md

 ## Puting it all together.

+Our new features are very interesting taking apart but combine together ones con think about how analyse the profile of the different users.
+Some can produce equilibrate proportion of activity against fame and some other could react complete differently.
+For this purpose we decided to plot the density of fame against activity.
+Along the different datasets which profile is possible to identify and could we retrieve some logic behind them ?

 <!-- ![Activiy and fame density for Wikipedia](activity_fame_Wikipedia.png) -->
 <!-- ![Activiy and fame density for Slashdot](activity_fame_Slashdot.png) -->
 <!-- ![Activiy and fame density for Epinions](activity_fame_Epinions.png) -->